-- Policy A: Land use actions (i.e. Comprehensive Plan changes, zone changes, subdivisions, planned developments, and conditional use permits) shall be reviewed by the Planning Commission and the Community Development Department to ensure that the proposed activity will not: - 1. adversely affect the water quality - 2. result in the drawdown of the groundwater supply - 3. result in the loss of stabilizing vegetation, or - 4. allow salt water intrusion into the water supply - Policy B: The County shall re-evaluate the Clatsop Plains Community Plan to determine whether existing policies and standards are adequate to protect water quality in the aquifer, lakes and streams.
-Consideration shall be given to protection of the lakes from further degradation (eutrophication), and possible remedial actions to improve water quality. - Policy C: Consideration shall be given to protection of the aquifer, surface waters and groundwater from further degradation (eutrophication), and possible remedial actions to improve water quality. - Recommended Action 1: To avoid desiccation of the groundwater-fed lakes and encroachment of sea water, a water management program which is consistent with the water-budget equation for the Clatsop Plains should be developed.
+- Policy A: Land use actions (i.e. Comprehensive Plan changes, zone changes, subdivisions, planned developments, and conditional use permits) within the Clatsop Plains Planning Area shall be reviewed to ensure that the proposed activity will not: - 1. adversely affect the water quality - 2. result in the drawdown of the groundwater supply - 3. result in the loss of stabilizing vegetation, or - 4. allow salt water intrusion into the water supply - Policy B: The County shall periodically re-evaluate the Clatsop Plains Community Plan to determine whether existing policies and standards are adequate to protect water quality in the aquifer, lakes and streams.
+Consideration shall be given to protection of the lakes from further degradation (eutrophication), and possible remedial actions to improve water quality. - Policy C: Consideration shall be given to protection of the aquifer, surface waters and groundwater from further degradation (eutrophication), and possible remedial actions to improve water quality. - Policy D: In conjunction with DEQ and Water Resources Department (WRD) or appropriate agencies or consulting firm, complete a water assessment study in Clatsop Plains to analyze groundwater quality and quantity and prepare projections for future use. - Recommended Action 1: To avoid desiccation of the groundwater-fed lakes and encroachment of sea water, a water management program which is consistent with the water-budget equation for the Clatsop Plains should be developed.
 The County should request technical and financial assistance from state and federal agencies in evaluating water development potentials.